tarangbhalodia/scala-lagom-user-crud/README.md

 ```
 docker-compose up -d elasticseach
 ```
 Above command will start elasticsearch docker container.
-You can check the elasticsearch status hitting: `http://localhost:9200`
+You can check the elasticsearch status from browser using: `http://localhost:9200`

 And then run the application using:
 ```